hackerfactor/SEAL-C/README.md

 |BMP   |No (no metadata support)|No (no metadata support)|
 |FAX   |No|No. Seriously, just no.|

-ⁱ TIFF includes many camera-raw formats, including Adobe Digital Negative (DNG), Canon CRW and CR2, Hasselblad 3FR, Kodan KDC, Leica RAW, Nikon NEF, Panasonic Raw, and Sony ARW.
+ⁱ TIFF includes many camera-raw formats, including Adobe Digital Negative (DNG), Canon CRW and CR2, Hasselblad 3FR, Kodan KDC, Leica RAW, Nikon NEF, Panasonic Raw, Sony ARW, and many more.

 |Audio Format|Write Support|Read Support|
 |------|-------------|------------|